han-wang-lab/han-wang-lab.github.io/team/xudong_song.md

 ---

 ### Overview
-I am a Ph.D. student in Computer Science at the University of Arkansas, advised by Dr. Ngan Le.
+I am a Ph.D. student in Biomedical Engineering at Hainan University, supervised by Dr. Hao Wang.

-My research interests are deep learning algorithms for visual perception tasks (object detection, segmentation, pose estimation, etc.) and path/motion planning regarding visual perception.
+My research interests are deep learning algorithms for visual perception tasks (such as object detection, segmentation, pose estimation, etc.) and path/motion planning related to visual perception.

-My current works mainly explore deep learning algorithms for semantic and instance segmentation tasks in images and videos.
+In my spare time, I enjoy playing board games and reading detective novels.
+Feel free to reach out if you want to play together!

 ### Education
 - BSc in Animal Science, Henan University of Science and Technology